 Several jurisdictions require you to obtain a permit for building decks.
 You will also have to check building code requirements to assess the footing, height of railing, and materials.
 Your overall property tax assessment might also increase if you add wood decks and patio covers to your house.

-If your house is governed by a Homeowner’s Association, ensure that your wood deck shop drawings meet its requirements.
+If your house is governed by a homeowner’s association, ensure that your wood deck shop drawings meet their requirements.
 You might be required to submit your plans for review before undertaking construction.

 Contact your local municipality to understand the layout of cables and conduit before digging.